Deploying a Flask Application to AWS Elastic Beanstalk

 eb init -i.

-Create an environment and deploy you application to it with
+Create an environment and deploy your application to it with

 eb create flask-env